 Jada Pinkett Smith tried to follow in the footsteps of her husband Will by sidestepping acting for music for a while.
 Sadly, her metal band Wicked Wisdom won a few less hearts and minds than the Fresh Prince, so she had to go back to voicing the likes of Madagascar 2 while daughter Willow took up the role of the musical one in the family.

 Jeff Bridges sticks to what he knows and it works for him.
 The Dude’s performance as Bad Blake in Crazy Heart saw him play another scruffy slacker character and his excursions into music haven’t varied far beyond country and western.
-T Bone Burnett produced his eponymous second album this year.
+T Bone Burnett produced his eponymous second album in 2011.

 Although he’s never released any albums, Jeff Goldblum can play a mean jazz piano.
 Watch him in action on YouTube.